 Another Chance for English Setters (ACES) was founded in 1999.
 In 2002, the IRS classified ACES as a tax-exempt charitable organization, as defined in IRS Regulation 501(c)(3).
 Over the years, our rescue has grown into a national organization with volunteers and adopters across the country.
 ACES does not maintain a central location; we have foster homes in many states.
 ACES depends on the dedication of our selfless volunteers and our generous donors; without them we would not be in the rescue business.
-As of October 2010, ACES has helped more than 1,900 English Setters.
+Since its inception, ACES has helped more than 1,900 English Setters.

 Our mission is to rescue unwanted English Setters, to provide quality foster and veterinary care, to evaluate them and work on basic manners, and to place adoptable dogs in appropriate and committed forever homes as family pets.
 ACES provides continuing support to our adopters, educates the public about English Setters as a breed, and promotes responsible pet ownership.

 ACES accepts pure-bred English Setters, based on visual inspection or documentation.
 Setter mixes will be accepted on a space-available basis.
 If the dogs' breeder can be determined, they will be notified and given the opportunity to reclaim the dog.
 ACES will not release any information regarding previous owners or breeders to new adopters unless mutually agreed upon by all parties.

 All ACES dogs will be spayed or neutered, will receive current vaccinations and will be dewormed and tested for heartworm.
 Any other diagnosed medical conditions will also be treated, but we cannot guarantee the health of every ACES dog.
 All ACES foster dogs will live inside and be a part of their foster family.